MHuiG/MHuiG/AWESOME-STARS.md

 - [google/jax](https://github.com/google/jax) - Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more
 - [hustvl/YOLOP](https://github.com/hustvl/YOLOP) - You Only Look Once for Panopitic Driving Perception.（MIR2022）
 - [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.
-- [HIPS/autograd](https://github.com/HIPS/autograd) - Efficiently computes derivatives of numpy code.
+- [HIPS/autograd](https://github.com/HIPS/autograd) - Efficiently computes derivatives of NumPy code.
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [gitpython-developers/GitPython](https://github.com/gitpython-developers/GitPython) - GitPython is a python library used to interact with Git repositories.
 - [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time